 Brett joined Santos in December 2018.
 Mr Darley previously led the Upstream Gas and Liquids Division as President.

 He has over 30 years of experience in the upstream oil and gas industry, both in Australia and overseas, with technical, operational, commercial and management experience across varied assets, onshore and offshore.
 Before moving to Santos, Brett held senior leadership roles including Chief Executive Officer of Quadrant Energy, Managing Director and Region Vice President for Apache Energy Limited, Vice President of Drilling and Completions at Woodside and Drilling Manager at Santos.

 Brett holds a Bachelor of Civil Engineering degree from the University of Queensland and is a Chartered Engineer.
-He is a current member of the Curtin Business School Advisory Council and an elected member of the General Council of the Chamber of Commerce and Industry of WA.

 Bruce joined Santos in December 2021 as part of the company’s merger with Oil Search.
 Mr Dingeman had been working in Oil Search’s Alaska Business Unit since 2018 where he served first as COO before assuming his current role.

 Bruce joined Santos with more than 35 years of global oil and gas industry experience.